U.S. Women's Soccer Co-Captain Megan Rapinoe Accepts Chuck Schumer's Invitation to Visit Senate

-U.S. Women’s National Team co-captain Megan Rapinoe has accepted an invitation to visit the U.S. Senate offered by Democrat Senate Majority Leader Chuck Schumer while rejecting an invitation to visit with President Donald Trump at the White House.
+U.S. Women’s National Team co-captain Megan Rapinoe has accepted an invitation to visit the U.S. Senate offered by Democrat Senate Minority Leader Chuck Schumer while rejecting an invitation to visit with President Donald Trump at the White House.

 On Monday, the New York Senator invited the U.S. Women’s team to visit the upper chamber after the team won the Women’s World Cup on Sunday, the Daily Mail reported.